Fusion-equivariant stability conditions and Morita duality: Introduction

 \subsection{A duality of equivariant stability conditions: \texorpdfstring{$\vec_G$ v.s.\ $\rep(G)$}{vecG v.s.\ rep(G)}}

-In the case where $\cD$ is acted upon by a finite \emph{abelian} group $G$, it was known that there is a one-to-one correspondence between $G$-invariant stability conditions on $\cD$ and $\widehat{G}$-invariant stability conditions on $\cD^G$, where $\widehat{G} \coloneqq \Hom(G,\Bbbk^\ast)$ is the Pontryagin dual of $G$ and $\cD^G$ is the category of $G$-equivariant objects; see \cite[Lemma 4.11]{perryModuliSpacesStable2023} and \cite[Lemma 2.23]{dellStabilityConditionsFree2023}.
+In the case where $\cD$ is acted upon by a finite \emph{abelian} group $G$, it was known that there is an isomorphism (in fact, a biholomorphism) between $G$-invariant stability conditions on $\cD$ and $\widehat{G}$-invariant stability conditions on $\cD^G$, where $\widehat{G} \coloneqq \Hom(G,\Bbbk^\ast)$ is the Pontryagin dual of $G$ and $\cD^G$ is the category of $G$-equivariant objects; see \cite[Lemma 4.11]{perryModuliSpacesStable2023} and \cite[Theorem 2.26]{dellStabilityConditionsFree2023}.
 One immediate obstacle to extending this observation from abelian to nonabelian groups is that when $G$ is nonabelian, one needs to find a suitable replacement for the Pontryagin dual $\widehat{G}$.
 This naturally brings in fusion categories: instead of $G$ and $\widehat{G}$, one should consider the (Morita) dual fusion categories $\vec(G)$ and $\rep(G)$.
-We prove the following duality theorem. \begin{thmx}(=\cref{thm:moritastability}) Let $\cD$ be a triangulated module category over $\vec_G$.
-The induction functor $\cI\colon \cD \ra \cD^G$ and the forgetful functor $\cF\colon \cD^G \ra \cD$ induce homeomorphisms
+We prove the following duality theorem. \begin{thmx}(=\cref{thm:moritastability}) Let $\cD$ be a triangulated module category over $\vec_G$ subject to mild hypotheses.
+The induction functor $\cI\colon \cD \ra \cD^G$ and the forgetful functor $\cF\colon \cD^G \ra \cD$ induce biholomorphisms

-which are mutual inverses up to rescaling the central charge by $|G|$. \end{thmx} There are some mild assumptions on the $\vec(G)$ action on $\cD$ in the above theorem; we refer the reader to \cref{thm:moritastability} for the precise statement.
+which are mutually inverse up to rescaling the central charge by $|G|$. \end{thmx}

 We note here that the fact that $\cF$ induces a closed embedding of $\Stab_{\vec_G}(\cD)$ into $\Stab(\cD^G)$ was already known \cite[Theorem 1.1]{MMS_09}.
 Our result identifies the image of this embedding as being exactly the $\rep(G)$-equivariant stability conditions.
 Another related previous result is \cite[Lemma 2.2.3]{Pol_constant-t}, which considers the case of an action of a finite group on a scheme $X$.
 Polishchuk describes a bijection between $\Stab_{\vec_G}(X)$ and stability conditions on $D^b\Coh^G(X)$, the derived category of $G$-equivariant sheaves, that are invariant under tensoring with the regular representation.
-From our work it now follows that this bijection is a homeomorphism of closed complex submanifolds.
+From our work it now follows that this bijection is a biholomorphism of closed complex submanifolds.